Upcoming Group Trip Dates:

 Private vehicle with driving distance 1300KM (Return)

-Your tour commences with pick up in the morning at your hotel for a shuttle to Chengdu Shuangliu airport.
 Today you are flying to the roof of the world (3700m).
 It is hard to find such a short flight anywhere else on the planet where the geography, climate, elevation, and culture change so dramatically.
-After some refreshments at your hotel, it is off to the heart of this ancient city for a walk through the lively Barkhor Bazaar that surrounds the venerated Jokhang Temple.
+After a short rest at your hotel, it is off to the heart of this ancient city for a walk through the lively Barkhor Bazaar that surrounds the venerated Jokhang Temple.
 It is an exotic experience to mix with nomads and religious pilgrims who have converged from all over Tibet.

 This morning will take you on a leisurely stroll through the UNESCO World Heritage Site of Norbulingka , meaning "Treasure Park."
 The central feature of this 89-acre park and gardens is Norbulingka Palace - the traditional summer residence of the successive Dalai Lamas.
 After lunch, it is a short drive to the foothills north of town where Sera Monastery sits.
 This includes the fascinating experience of seeing monks engage in their daily practice of religious debate.
 A full day already, an afternoon rest will precede a later dinner.